Mitch O'Farrell

-Mitch O'Farrell (born 1960) is an American politician, who served as a member of the Los Angeles City Council for the 13th district from 2013 to 2022, during which he spent eight days as President of the City Council during the 2022 Los Angeles City Council scandal.
-A member of the Democratic Party, O'Farrell was the first Native American elected to the body, and was one of its two openly gay members until the end of his second term in 2022.
+Mitch O'Farrell (born 1960) is an American politician who served as a member of the Los Angeles City Council for the 13th district from 2013 to 2022.
+During his tenure, he served as President of the City Council for eight days amid the 2022 Los Angeles City Council scandal.
+A member of the Democratic Party, O'Farrell was the first Native American elected to the body and was one of its two openly gay members until the end of his second term in 2022.

 Early life

-Mitch O'Farrell was born in Oklahoma in 1960, and raised in the Oklahoma City suburb of Moore, Oklahoma.
+Mitch O'Farrell was born in Oklahoma in 1960 and raised in the Oklahoma City suburb of Moore, Oklahoma.
 He grew up in a farming community.
-His mother was an administrative assistant and his father was a Teamster truck driver.
+His mother was an administrative assistant, and his father was a Teamster truck driver.
 O'Farrell is a member of the Wyandotte Nation, and is the first Native American to be elected to the Los Angeles City Council.

 Career

 O'Farrell first moved to Los Angeles in 1982 for an audition.
 During the 1980s, he pursued a career in the arts and was a professional dancer and actor.
 He has lived in Glassell Park since 1992.

 O'Farrell quickly became an active member of the Glassell Park and greater Los Angeles community.
 Most notably, he was elected President of the Glassell Park Improvement Association and helped form the Glassell Park Neighborhood Council.
 O'Farrell also served as president of the Northeast Democratic Club, and regularly volunteered at local non-profits including the Wildlife Waystation, Project Angel Food, and the Santa Cecilia Orchestra.
 In 2002, he was hired by then-Councilmember Garcetti to work in his office, where he remained for ten years.
 O'Farrell served as a field deputy, deputy director, district director, and finally as senior advisor.